 The resolution also calls upon the German government to urge Georgian leadership to end the unlawful persecution by police and prosecutors of peaceful demonstrators.

-The Bundestag also says that the German government should urge to respect Georgia territorial integrity, and to condemn any Russian interference with regard to illegal de facto control Russian troops and any attempts to further destabilize Georgia.
+The Bundestag also says that the German government should urge Russia to respect Georgia territorial integrity, and to condemn any Russian interference with regard to illegal de facto control Russian troops and any attempts to further destabilize Georgia.

 Also Read: